lsebbenxavier/html-codes/README.md

 PHP is a popular general-purpose scripting language that is especially suited to web development.

 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

+# hyperlink

+They allow us to link our documents to any other document (or other resource) we want.
+We can also link to specific parts of documents and we can make applications available at a simple web address.

+Any web content can be converted into a link, so that when clicked (or otherwise activated) it will cause the browser to go to another address (URL).